abalter/attoweb/README.md

 <p id='content'>Some content including a <a href="#source=content/other.md&target=part2">link</a></p>
 ```

 When you click on the link, first atto catches the _click_ event and stops the default behavior which would trigger a page reload.
 The DOM has an event `hashchange` that tells when the hash has changed regardless of a page reload.
 So, without reloading the page, atto can grab `window.location.hash` and render the new content.
-The query in the hash (`source=content/other.md&target=part2`) tells atto to AJAX the code from _http://\[........\]/content/other.md_, render it into HTML, and stick it in the element with id _#content_.
+The query in the hash (`source=content/other.md&target=part2`) tells atto to AJAX the code from _http://\[........\]/content/other.md_, render it into HTML, and stick it in the element with id _#part2_.

 That's basically all there is to it.
 I'm working on a simple plugin system, which I used to create the responsive nav in my website.
 I also want to include optional routing so you could pre-define the queries into link shortcuts such as `[link](other)`.